gpicavet/gpicavet.github.io/_posts/2016-09-06-getting-started-exo-reactjs.markdown

 The map file will map source lines from the generated bundle code to the original es2015 file.
 It will be downloaded by browser only when you open the debugger !
 Note : static files are not watched, you have to restart server.
 We could improve that by writing a simple gulp script for example, and add it to start script.

+* Now start the server
+{% highlight shell %}
+npm run watch
+{% endhighlight %}
-* To see the result : <a>http://localhost:3000</a>.
+and enjoy the result at <a>http://localhost:3000</a>.
 It should be something like this :
 ![My helpful screenshot](/assets/screenshot-localhost-3000.png)

 * When you're ready to release, you can add the following script in /package.json :
 {% highlight javascript %}
 "scripts": {
   ...
-  "release": "export NODE_ENV=production & webpack -p"
+  "release": "export NODE_ENV=production && webpack -p"
 }
 {% endhighlight %}
 So we set NODE_ENV=production in order to disable React dev mode (it helps a lot, be its a lot slower), and started webpack with optimizers.<br>